jdoleary/Spellmasons/docs/TasksCurrent.md

 - melee prediction is still off
 - archer LOS is drawn under walls which looks weird if it's under a wall but still gets to you because its the front of the wall
 - attack range shouldn't be red when explosion radius is red
-- do a playtest myself and record for trailer footage
-- Make the trailer

-- implement jakes UI icons
-## To fix from Brad playtest
-- bug: he got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
+- bug: Brad got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
 - brad has two poisons on his spellbar
-## Tasks
 - Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
 ## Low hanging fruit
 - small bugs: